North Dakota Payday Loan Law and Legislation

-- Borrowers can take maximum $500, but there is no limit on minimum sum.
+- Borrowers can take a maximum of $500, but there is no limit on the minimum sum.

 - Lending companies operating in North Dakota can charge percentage rates up to 20% of the loan amount, which means that customers will pay up to $20 on each $100 borrowed.

-Real APR for payday loans in North Dakota can reach 487% (*According to the Center for Responsible Lending 2019: “Typical APR based on
+Real APR in North Dakota can reach 487% for the average $300 payday loan (According to the Center for Responsible Lending 2019).

-Maximum term for a payday in North Dakota
+The Maximum Term for a Payday in North Dakota

 - The difference is that in the state of North Dakota a borrower has the right to keep a loan for 60 days, and the average limit in other states is 30 days.